vaastav/CS416-Tanks/PROPOSAL.md

 | Apr 6    | Stress-test the game with a mix of malicious and non-malicious users; Complete report with Dinv, GoVector and ShiViz |
 | Apr 9-20 | Project Demo on a date TBD |

+## Testing Plan

+We'll approach testing in the same way that many enterprises do.
+We'll write our implementations against abstract interfaces, so that dependencies are inverted.
+By doing this, we can mock out the dependencies in various parts of the code and test various sitations.
+We'll keep track of code coverage and make sure to have tests covering at least 80% of our code.

 # SWOT Analysis

 ## Strengths